-|Nutritional Guidelines (per serving)|
+|Nutrition Facts (per serving)|

 In Spain, fresh fruit is commonly served for dessert both in the home and out at restaurants.
-At home, a basket of fresh fruit may be placed in the middle of the dinner table for family and guests peel and eat.
+At home, a basket of fresh fruit may be placed in the middle of the dinner table for family and guests to peel and eat.
 At restaurants, you may order fruit for dessert from the menu.
 Usually, it's seasonal, but popular choices include green melon, watermelon, apple, and pineapple.

-Other fruit based desserts include ice cream with a bit of cut up fresh fruit on the side.
+Other fruit-based desserts include ice cream with a bit of cut-up fresh fruit on the side.
 Other times the fruit may be in a frozen dessert (like a sorbet or ice cream) or mixed with whipped cream (such as the popular fresas con nata, strawberries with cream).

 Cut the papaya, pineapple, and mango into bite-size pieces and place in a ceramic mixing bowl.

-Rinse the strawberries and remove the leaves (hull), then cut each into 4 pieces and place in the same bowl with other fruit.
+Rinse the strawberries and remove the leaves (hull), then cut each into 4 pieces and place in the same bowl with the other fruit.

 Juice the orange and lemon and pour over fruit.
 Drizzle honey over fruit and mix thoroughly.
 Place in refrigerator for at least 1 hour, or until you are ready to serve.

-Drunken Fruit Salad Option: If you like, splash a bit of rum, Spanish cava (sparkling wine) or Liquor 43 (a Spanish liqueur) over the salad before refrigerating.
+- Drunken Fruit Salad Option: If you like, splash a bit of rum, Spanish cava (sparkling wine) or Liquor 43 (a Spanish liqueur) over the salad before refrigerating.

-Whipped Cream Option: Whip heavy whipping cream just before serving and add a dollop of it on top of each individual serving.
+- Whipped Cream Option: Whip heavy whipping cream just before serving and add a dollop of it on top of each individual serving.